zengm-games/zengm.com/basketball-gm.com/manual/player-mood.md

 * Team performance - regular season and playoff success.
 * Hype - viewable from the Team Finances page, this is how excited your fans are.
 * Loyalty - players who have been on your team for multiple seasons might be loyal to your franchise.
-* Trades - if you trade away tons of players, players will look at that negatively.
+* Trades - if you trade away good players, players will look at that negatively.
+Trading away bad players or prospects matters much less.
 * Playing time - players want to play, so if a player doesn't get enough minutes (either due to tanking or because the team has too many other good players), he will be annoyed.
 * Rookie contract - players on rookie contracts are eager to sign their next contract.
 This gives BBGM something like the NBA's restricted free agency, because it results in your drafted players being less likely to refuse to re-sign.